-Most of the components in the Resultmaker Process Platform[TM] use a database.
+Most of the components in the Resultmaker Process PlatformTM use a database.
 The most intense work in the system will also happen on the database server.
-This is why the hardware recommendations are higher.
-We recommend using a multi core modern cpu with 8-16GB ram and 500 GB hard disk space.
+Therefore, the hardware recommendations are higher.
+We recommend using a multi core modern CPU with 8-24 GB ram and 500 GB hard disk space.
 As for the application server it is recommended that the hard disk is in a raid setup.
 The actual space needed depends a lot on load and scaling.